JuliaMolSim/Molly.jl/README.md

 Some examples are given here, see [the documentation](https://JuliaMolSim.github.io/Molly.jl/latest) for more on how to use the package.

-Simulation of an ideal gas:
+Simulation of a Lennard-Jones gas:
 ```julia
 using Molly